 When we are suffering, I think it might feel a bit like this: that others are now turning away from us, even if that isn’t entirely the case.

-And when others are suffering, perhaps we sometimes feel ourselves turn away slightly too.
+When others are suffering, perhaps we sometimes feel ourselves turn away slightly too.

 The poem begins, “About suffering they were never wrong, / The Old Masters: how well they understood / Its human position; how it takes place / While someone else is eating or opening a window or just walking dully along.”